OpenSILEX/phisWSClientR/README.md

 PHIS client R

-a set of functions to connect R to the phenomeapi web service in phenoarch greenhouse - PHIS-SILEX.
-You can retrieve phenotypic data from the phenoarch platform (GET imagery, environment, watering and weighing).
-Public access is allowed with specific login as well as private access if the user has an account on PHIS system information.
+A set of functions to connect R to the phenomeapi web service in PHIS-SILEX.
+You can retrieve phenotypic data from the greenhouse platforms (GET imagery, environment, watering and weighing) or the field platforms.
+Public access is allowed with specific login as well as private access if the user has an account on an instance of the PHIS system information.

+in progress...

 # Installation

 To install the **phisWSClientR** package, the easiest is to install it directly from GitHub.
 Open an R session and run the following commands: